 Auto attendants have been around for decades, allowing companies to route their calls.
 This saves them money as they do not have to hire a receptionist to manage their calls.
 Auto-attendant is a voice menu system that facilitates business VoIP communication by transferring their calls to their desired extension.

 Anytime you call a company business phone and come across “Press 1 for Support, Press 2 for sales, Press 3 to talk to a manager”, you will know that there is an auto attendant in place.
 People often confuse it with interactive voice response (IVR), which is a technology that enables a computer to interact with customers by using the voice and dual-tone multi-frequency (DTMF) tone input using a keypad.
 It is important to understand that they are not quite the same as they serve different functions.
 Let’s briefly discuss how an auto-attendant differs from an IVR.

-Though auto-attendant can be equipped with multiple parameters, its primary purpose is managing call queue.
+Though an auto attendant can be equipped with multiple parameters, its primary purpose is managing the call queue.
 An auto-attendant automatically plays a hold or connect music while it is navigating the call.
 Hence, its functionalities are extremely limited.
 However, Interactive voice response (IVR) provides more advanced business VoIP functionalities and facilitates businesses to deal with tasks that involve numbers or simple answers such as YES or NO.